-For breeders, the rewards go beyond the selling of offspring, as they continue earning dividends throughout their horses’ New York racing careers.
-And at the $30,000 claiming level and above, owners can earn additional money for simply campaigning a New York-bred in New York State.
+For breeders, the rewards go beyond the sale of offspring, as they can continue earning dividends throughout their horses’ New York racing careers.
+Owners who race their registered NY-breds in open company at the $30,000 claiming level and above on New York tracks receive awards for finishing first through third.

 For registered New York stallions, the stallion owner continues to benefit financially beyond the standard stallion stud fees as his or her stallion’s progeny race and earn purse money at New York racetracks.
 In addition, there is the New York Stallion Stakes Series, which is restricted to eligible progeny of nominated registered New York-based stallions.
 The Stallion Stakes Series is operated by the New York Racing Association.

 For more information about the Fund, click here.